-- Audit Fees consist of fees billed for the annual audit and quarterly review of our consolidated financial statements and services that are normally provided in connection with our statutory and regulatory filings, including the auditor attestation requirements of the Sarbanes-Oxley Act. - (2) Audit-Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and that are not included in category (1) above.
-They include consultations concerning financial accounting and reporting standards, review of security controls and operational effectiveness of systems. - (3) Tax Fees include fees billed for tax compliance, tax advice and tax planning services, including the preparation and review of - (4) All Other Fees capture fees in respect of all services not falling under any of the foregoing categories.
+- (1) Audit Fees consist of fees billed or for 2014, estimated, for the annual audit and quarterly review of Granite's combined or consolidated financial statements and services that are normally provided in connection with Granite's statutory and regulatory filings, including the auditor attestation requirements of the Sarbanes-Oxley Act and Granite's securities offerings. - (2) Audit-Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of Granite's financial statements and that are not included in category (1) above.
+They include consultations concerning financial accounting and reporting standards, audit of subsidiary financial statements, review of security controls and operational effectiveness of systems. - (3) All Other Fees capture fees in respect of all services not falling under any of the foregoing categories.

-INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTION
+INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS

-Except as otherwise disclosed herein, no trustee, director or executive officer of Granite REIT or Granite GP, nor any person or company that beneficially owns, or controls or directs, directly or indirectly, more than 10 percent of any class or series of Granite REIT's or Granite GP's voting securities, or an associate or affiliate thereof, has any material interests, directly or indirectly in any transaction within the three most recently completed financial years or during the current financial year that has materially affected or is reasonably expected to materially affect Granite REIT or Granite GP.
+Except as otherwise disclosed herein, no Trustee, Director or executive officer of Granite, nor any person or company that beneficially owns, or controls or directs, directly or indirectly, more than ten percent of any class or series of Granite's voting securities, or an associate or affiliate thereof, has any material interests, directly or indirectly in any transaction within the three most recently completed financial years or during the current financial year that has materially affected or is reasonably expected to materially affect Granite.